DBCDK/communityservice/src/readme.md

 All files matching the pattern `*_test.js` are considered unit tests, and they will be included automatically when you `npm run unittest --silent`.
 This means that you can (and should) put your unittest next to the files your are testing.

-Use `npm test --silent` to run all tests that do not require a database..
+Use `npm test --silent` to run all tests that do not require a database.

-All files matching the pattern `*_integration.js` are considered integration tests that need a running database, and they will be included automatically when you `npm run integrationtest --silent`.
+All files matching the pattern `*_test-db.js` are unit tests that need a running database, and they will be included automatically when you `npm run dbtest --silent`.

-To run only a part of the integration tests, use the `--grep` parameter of mocha, for example
+To run only a part of the unit tests, use the `--grep` parameter of mocha, for example

-  $ npm run integrationtest --silent -- --grep 'community endpoints'
+  $ npm run dbtest --silent -- --grep 'community endpoints'

 To debug the service during test, make sure you set `LOG_SERVICE_ERRORS=1` in your `current.env`.